 For those of you who are open to trying alternative methods, I wholeheartedly encourage you to choose your direction in sync with you personal numerological year.

-I came across numerology in 2010 (my year of wisdom ).
+I came across numerology in 2010 (my year of wisdom :P).
 Upon studying the personal years, I’ve concluded to my surprise that they all matched the general directions I had chosen in the past.

 Had I discovered numerology before using this method of setting my New Year Direction, I would have thought that maybe it was influencing my choices.
 But things happened the other way around and that proved to me the effectiveness of this approach.